jcolag/entropy-arbitrage/2022-12-04-specificity.md

 We could try other vague possibilities, but you might notice that some terms seem to pop up regularly, even in this short discussion:  We see words like or synonyms of harmful, hateful, and fear-mongering.
 If you style yourself a Freedom of Speech buff, you might add terms like "chilling"---as in "chilling the speech of children"---or authoritarian.

 All of those terms make far better choices, in this case.
-But they still look like *bad* choices, if the impulse goes on to call so-called [enhanced interrogation](https://en.wikipedia.org/wiki/Enhanced_interrogation_techniques) "stupid," and try to apply exactly the same logic.
+But they still look like *bad* choices, if the impulse goes on to call so-called {% wiki Enhanced_interrogation_techniques|enhanced interrogation|en %} "stupid," and try to apply exactly the same logic.
 There, we need to talk more in terms of seeing it as an ignorant policy---everyone should understand that torture doesn't work at all---and sadistic.

 ## What about Actual Insults...?